slin17/FitActivityTracker/README.md

 Known Issues (To be Fixed Later):

 - onActivityResult in MainActivity is being called with the wrong request code
-- Better Activity Lifecycle Management
+- Better Activity Lifecycle Management (Somehow Resolved)
 	- Currently, it's not guaranteed that there would be no bug with GoogleApiCient and ending a workout session if the user decides to move the app to the background stack, after a workout session is started
 	- Known error: The "Stop Workout" button is enabled before the GoogleApiClient is re-connected again